InterDigitalInc/AdvantEDGE/charts/kibana/README.md

 [kibana](https://github.com/elastic/kibana) is your window into the Elastic Stack.
 Specifically, it's an open source (Apache Licensed), browser-based analytics and search dashboard for Elasticsearch.

+## Changes from the base chart

+A persistent volume is added to the base chart.

 ## TL;DR;

 ```console